 A Short History of the Rwanda Group Trust

-A visit by Joe in 1995 after the Genocide, when he took several students from Newman College, revealed the devastation caused by the genocide.
-This prompted Joe to redouble his efforts to raise much needed funds through car boot sales, raffles and other parish events.
+This devastation was revealed to Joe when he visited again in 1995 and prompted him to redouble his efforts to raise much needed funds through car boot sales, raffles and other parish events.

 Joe Bamber with trustee Myra Gregory on a visit to Rwanda with some of our Rwandan friends